aws/aws-toolkit-azure-devops/Docs/getting-started.rst

 Create an AWS Connection
 ========================

-To use tasks in the extension, you must link an AWS subscription to VSTS or Team Foundation Server.
+To use the tasks contained in the tools, you must link an AWS subscription to VSTS or Team Foundation Server.
 You can link your subscription from the :guilabel:`Services` tab in the Account Administration section.
 Add the AWS subscription to use in the Build or Release Management definition by opening the Account Administration page (choose the gear icon